hats-finance/hats-contracts/docs/dodoc/interfaces/IHATVault.md

 function redeem(uint256 shares, address receiver, address owner) external nonpayable returns (uint256)
 ```

-Redeem shares in the vault for the respective amount of underlying assets, without transferring the accumulated HAT reward.
+Redeem shares in the vault for the respective amount of underlying assets, without transferring the accumulated rewards from the reward controllers.
 Can only be performed if a withdraw request has been previously submitted, and the pending period had passed, and while the withdraw enabled timeout had not passed.
 Withdrawals are not permitted during safety periods or while there is an active claim for a bounty payout.

 *See {IERC4626-redeem}.*